Your Healthy Pregnancy Guide

 you are what you eat

 So is your babe.
 The food you ingest flavors their amniotic fluid, giving them an early start on developing their palate.
 If you aren’t consuming dense nutrition regularly, your body will pull from your nutrient stores to give babe what they need.
 Battling morning sickness—which isn’t just in the mornings btw—can make following dietary guidelines a pretty brutal task.
 Roughly 70 percent of pregnant women struggle with some degree of “morning” sickness, making it super important to slip in nutrient-dense foods where you can.
-If solids aren’t cutting it, sip on bone broth and teas that are packed with a boatload of nutrients, such as Rae’s Roots Expecting Mama Tea, which contains red raspberry leaf, ginger, and lemongrass.
-Anemia during pregnancy is a very real thing, but the thought of downing organic organ meats a few times a week might make you feel sick.
+Anemia during pregnancy is also a very real thing, but the thought of downing organic organ meats a few times a week might make you feel sick.
 Here’s our hack: sneak ‘em in by pureeing raw meats and freezing them in an ice cube tray.
 When you make chili, tacos, spaghetti—anything well-masked by sauces or ground meats—toss a few frozen cubes into the mix.
 You won't taste them, and you and babe will reap *all* the benefits.

 the vitamin vortex